lukasz-golebiewski/derive-topdown/README.md

 You can use this this function with [`derive`](http://hackage.haskell.org/package/derive) package.

 ### 4. Deriving the superclasses
-@Data.Derive.Superclass@ provides `deriving_superclasses`, `strategy_deriving_superclasses` and newtype_deriving_superclasses, gnds can be used to derive class instance and its superclass instances.
+`Data.Derive.Superclass` provides `deriving_superclasses`, `strategy_deriving_superclasses` and newtype_deriving_superclasses, gnds can be used to derive class instance and its superclass instances.

 For example: